 It is also important that no barriers should be placed between persons who allege ill-treatment and doctors who can provide forensic reports recognised by the prosecutorial and judicial authorities.
 It would appear from the information received during the visit that, at present, only courts may ask for a forensic medical examination.
-The CPT recommends that persons who are or have been shall visit convicted person at least once per day."
+The CPT recommends that persons who are or have been detained be formally entitled to directly request a medical examination/certificate from a doctor who has received recognised training in forensic medicine."